CirclesUBI/domain-model/README.md

 ## System Overview
 Circles is a block-chain based system consists of actors ([users](#users), [organizations](#organizations), and [validators](#validators)), [accounts](#account) (personal and organisational), [personal currencies](#personal-currencies), and a [social graph](#social-graph).
 Users interact with the Circles primarily through an application.
 The base actor of the system is a user, which holds one personal account and is associated with one unique, personal currency.
 At regular intervals, equal amounts of personal currency are created and added to the personal account of each user in the system.
 One or more users can create an organization, which holds an account but is not associated with a specific currency.
 Users and organizations can also create Validators, which are likewise not associated with a specific currency.
 Actors specify whose currency to accept by forming virtual relationships called [trust connections](#trust-connections).
-These connections also make longer paths of exchange possible by a mechamism called [transitive transfer](#transitive-transfer).
+These connections also make indirect paths of exchange possible by a mechamism called [transitive transfer](#transitive-transfer).
 Users and organizations create and utilize validators, which allow them to automatically trust all currencies approved by that validator.
 The entirety of the system's trust connections form the Circles social graph.